retypeapp/retype/guides/formatting.md

 Please see [markdownguide.org](https://www.markdownguide.org/cheat-sheet/) for a full demonstration of the formatting possibilities and best practices.

 !!!
-View the actual [`formatting.md`](https://github.com/retypeapp/retype/blob/main/guides/formatting.md) file used to create this page.
+View the actual [`formatting.md`](https://github.com/retypeapp/retype/blob/main/guides/formatting.md) source file used to create this page.
 !!!

 ---